The Best of Glacier NP: An Action-Packed 4-Day Itinerary

 Janice Moskoff in front of doorway in Valletta, Malta.
 (Credit: Danielle Cassar)

 About the author: Janice Moskoff is a travel writer and blogger who loves hiking, exploring the world, and reading.
 She writes to inspire travel-loving families, adult friends, and couples on her blog, Gather and Go Travel.
-Check out her bio, learn how she became a blogger, and discover how to work with her.
+After attending the University of Michigan undergraduate business school and following a career in retail strategy and event management, she returned to focus on her first love—travel.
+Read her bio, learn how she became a blogger, and discover how to work with her.
 Sign up for her monthly Discovery Newsletter to get her latest travel recommendations and how-to’s.

 Love to travel?
 Sign up for the monthly Gather & Go Travel Discovery Newsletter and get a free trip budget calculator.